Relocation Guide · Last updated 2 June 2026

 Where is DVLA Gibraltar located?

-DVLA Gibraltar is located on Town Range in Gibraltar.
-It is open during standard government office hours.
-It is advisable to go early in the day to avoid queues, particularly on busy weekday mornings.
+DVLA Gibraltar is on Town Range in Gibraltar and is open during standard government office hours.
+Going early in the day helps avoid queues, particularly on busy weekday mornings.